Littlemore Priory scandals: Confession of the prioress

 A few months following his visit, Bishop Atwater summoned Katherine Wells to his court in Lincoln.
 She faced numerous charges including incontinence and deliberate immorality.
-Bowker says the proceedings lasted several days during which she was interrogated by both the bishop and his officials including Dr Peter Potkyn, the episcopal canonist at counsel.
+Bowker says the proceedings lasted several days during which she was interrogated by both the bishop and his officials including Peter Potkyn, the episcopal canonist at counsel.

 At first Wells denied the accusations, but the weight of Horde's evidence forced a confession.
 She revealed her daughter had died in 1513, and that she had given Richard Hewes some of the priory's silver plate since then, including a silver goblet worth five marks.
 She claimed to have maintained the same lifestyle for the previous eight years, but that no one had enquired into Littlemore's affairs in all that time.
 Rather, she said, the priory had had no contact with officialdom except for one occasion when she had received some ecclesiastical injunctions a few years before.
 On the final day of the hearing, Atwater gathered the evidence and pronounced his judgment.

 As punishment, Wells was dismissed from her office, although she was permitted to carry out the day-to-day duties the house required until a replacement had been organised.
 This was on the strict condition that she would do nothing apart from this without Horde's personal authorisation, especially in regard to matters of internal discipline.
 The historian J. A. F. Thomson has described the situation, specifically the bishop's dismissal of Wells in the knowledge that she would have to be allowed to continue, as demonstrating the "inadequacy of visitations as a means of enforcing discipline".
 The medievalist Eileen Power agrees that "it shows how inadequate, in some cases, was the episcopal machinery for control and reform" of such institutions as Littlemore.
 She places the blame for Littlemore's condition squarely on Wells's shoulders, with her "habitual incontinence [and] persecution of her nuns", whom she describes as "a particularly bad prioress".
 Power notes that such a situation was far more likely to arise in small, poor houses, which medievalist F. D. Logan suggests were often already "struggling for survival", than in houses with independent wealth.
 Spears agrees with Power on Wells's irresponsibility, suggesting that if her nuns subsequently behaved poorly, "it would be surprising" if this was not the result of observing, learning and copying her behaviour and approach.
 Spears notes that, as Wells utilised "erratic and aggressive" discipline, so the nuns seem to have behaved reciprocally towards her.